 CalEnviroScreen (CES) is California's official environmental justice mapping tool.
 It determines which communities qualify as "Disadvantaged Communities" and therefore receive billions in funding for housing, clean energy, public health, and workforce programs.

-Draft CES 5.0 fails to properly account for cumulative burdens in several dense urban Bay Area neighborhoods, including South of Market (SoMa), the Tenderloin, the Mission District, Chinatown, and Bayview–Hunters Point.
+Draft CES 5.0 fails to properly account for cumulative burdens in under-resourced Bay Area communities, including neighborhoods in Eastern SF, the North, South, and the East Bay.

 If these communities are undercounted, they risk losing eligibility for critical equity-based funding for years to come.